camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/repository.md

 ---

-To evaluate a DMN decision in Camunda BPM platform, it has to be part of a [Deployment].
+To evaluate a DMN decision in Camunda Platform, it has to be part of a [Deployment].
 After a decision has been deployed, it can be referenced by its key and version.
 The platform supports [DMN 1.3] XML files.